Skip to content

 • Fee Collection: Borrowing fees and refinancing fees are directed to the PCV contract.

-• Fee Allocation: Fees collected by the PCV are allocated to two purposes: paying down the bootstrap loan and sending funds to the gauge system.
+• Fee Allocation: Fees collected by the PCV are allocated to paying down the bootstrap loan or sending funds to the gauge system.

 • Governable Split: The allocation of fees between paying down the debt and the gauge system is governable.
 However, until the bootstrap loan is fully repaid, no more than 50% of the fees can be sent to the gauge system.

-• Post-Debt Repayment: Once the bootstrap loan is fully repaid, 100% of the fees collected by the PCV are automatically sent to the gauge system.
+• Post-Debt Repayment: Once the bootstrap loan is fully repaid, fees accrue as Protocol-Owned Liquidity in the StabilityPool.

 Definitions